redtensor22/redtensor22.github.io/_posts/2018-11-19-School_scores.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/indian_data_converted.png" alt="Data after running through the converter function">

 We can see that the data types are now all int64.
 Perfect!
 We can run a quick check for missing or NaN values using '''performance_data.isnull().values.any()''', but see that none are present.
 This is expected, as the data shown on the UCI website is complete.
 The metric I will attempt to predict will be end of semester percentage, like the paper evaluates.
 Separating into features and labels can be done using a simple df.drop command.
 Additionally, outliers will not be a problem since all possible values are categorical.
+Data preprocessing is taken care of using the scale function from scikit learn.
 So now we are done with data cleaning and are ready to move on.

 ## A Niave Approach